Our glossary will help you understand the terms we use on our website and throughout the University.

 Fees – Students pay a range of course fees depending on whether they are a local or international student, undergraduate or graduate, or in a fee-paying course or Commonwealth-supported course.

-First Year Model -This model has now been introduced to all years; see VU Block Model.
+First Year Model – A learning model originally available to only first year students at VU that has now been introduced to all years; see VU Block Model.

 Graduate diploma – A graduate diploma is a specialised postgraduate qualification which can be completed following a related undergraduate degree.
 Graduate diplomas are usually one to two years in length.